willroberts/willroberts.github.io/Portfolio.md

 # Pong Clone (Custom SDL2 Engine, 2017)

-This _Pong_ clone uses a custom game engine written in Go which makes use of the SDL2 library for graphics, input handling, and fonts.
-The game includes basic artificial intelligence, which will track the ball with a slight delay in reaction speed, enabling the player to win.
+This _Pong_ clone uses a custom game engine written in Go, which makes use of the SDL2 library for graphics, input handling, and fonts.
+The game includes basic artificial intelligence which will track the ball with a slight delay in reaction speed, enabling the player to win.

 Github URL: https://github.com/willroberts/pong